 4. Goji Berry (Chinese Wolfberry)

 Goji berries have antioxidant and antitumoral properties.
-A study published in the journal Natural Product Research says that goji berries are effective against cancer.
+A study published in the journal Natural Product Research suggests that goji berries are effective against cancer.

 5. Soursop Fruit (Graviola)